xLeDocteurx/-k-rok-simulator/README.md

 # pok-rok-simulator

-PokRok (pronounced /рок-rok/ in mongolian) is a golang based "Pierre" simulator
+PokRok (pronounced /рок-rok/, means "rock" in mongolian) is a golang based "Pierre" simulator

 ## How to run ?